Mumford-Tate groups of 1-motives and Weil pairing: Acknowledgements

 \section{Acknowledgements}

 We are very grateful to Pierre Deligne for his clarifications on the Weil pairing of an abelian variety.
 We thank equally Daniel Bertrand for his help at various stages of this paper.
-We thank also Michel Waldschmidt and David Masser for the exchange of mails we had.
-Part of this paper was written during a stay of two months of the female author at the Institut des Hautes \'Etudes Scientifiques.
-She thanks the Institut for the wonderful work conditions.
+Several of our results extend his own works.
+We are very thankful to the referee for his careful reading and his comments which allowed to greatly improve our text.

+The first author is supported by the project funded by the European Union – Next Generation EU under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.1 - Call PRIN 2022 No. 104 of February 2, 2022 of Italian Ministry of University and Research; Project 20222B24AY (subject area: PE - Physical Sciences and Engineering) ``The arithmetic of motives and L-functions".